AmokSolderer/APC/DOC/BlackKnight.md

 ## How to set up this game

 You need to have the audio files for this game.
-[Contact me](https://github.com/AmokSolderer/APC/tree/master#feedback) to get the corresponding sound file package.
+I have added the multiball music file to the Black Knight sound package.
+You can download it from the [PinMame Sound](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame.md) page.

 If you want to use the Multiball Jackpot feature you need to pick a music track to be played during Multi Ball.
 Take a track of your choice, convert it to the APC sound format and rename it to BK_M01.snd.
 The same needs to be done for the High Score table feature.
 In this case the name of the music track has to be BK_M02.snd.
 As already mentioned, the High Score table is only available when alphanumeric displays are used.